zhgzhg/LoRaPacketForwarder/README.md

 * Create config.json by copying config.json.template
     * edit the pinout (execute `gpio readall` to check wiringPi pin numbers that need to be specified)
+    * note that pin_rest is optional.
+If if is not used you should leave it to -1 and also connect it to 3.3V
     * edit the rest parameters accordingly

 * To execute the application: